-- Fleece, a synthetic material which maintains its insulating ability even when wet and spreads the moisture out so it dries quickly.
+- Fleece: a synthetic material which maintains its insulating ability even when wet and spreads the moisture out so it dries quickly.

-- Wool, which naturally wicks away moisture.
+- Wool: which naturally wicks away moisture.

-- Most genuine winter shells and pants are made waterproof and are breathable to some extent.
+- Most winter shells and pants are made waterproof and are breathable to some extent.
 This keeps moisture on the outside but allows perspiration to escape.

 Sunglasses and goggles: Sunglasses protect your eyes from damaging solar radiation.
 Snow, or any other reflective surface, makes ultraviolet (UV) rays stronger, while increased altitude also magnifies the danger.
 Look for 100 percent UV protection in sunglasses.
-On flat-light days or when it’s snowing, goggles are vital.
-They protect your eyes and special lens colors increase the contrast so you can properly discern terrain features.
+On flat-light days or when it's snowing, goggles are vital.
+They protect your eyes and special lens colors increase the contrast so you can properly identify terrain features.
 Goggles should form an uninterrupted seal on your face, extending above your eyebrows and below your cheekbones.
 Watch for gaps, especially around your nose.

 Gloves and mittens: Look for waterproof, breathable fabrics.
 Mittens, in general, are warmer than gloves.
 Snowboarding gloves and mittens often have a reinforced palm because of extra wear from adjusting bindings and balancing on the snow.
 Don't buy gloves or mittens that are too tight.
 There should be a little air space at the tips of your fingers, which acts as additional insulation.

 Socks: Wear one pair of light-weight or medium-weight socks specific for snowsports.
 Some socks have wicking properties similar to long underwear, meaning your feet will stay dry and comfortable.
-Avoid cotton becuase it retains moisture.
+Avoid cotton because it retains moisture.
 Resist the temptation of putting on too many pairs of socks.